Page 6 of 6

 y sheer coincidence — Lewis might have filed it in his own "chapter of accidents" — on the fourteenth a dense overlapping of discoveries brought their tenuous "four chains" concept of the Rocky Mountains to a climax, though neither could have recognized it until their rendezvous at Fortunate Camp on the seventeenth.
 As Clark was approaching this fifth (and final?) gap, Lewis was at the Shoshone Chief Cameahwait's camp on the headwaters of the Columbia, bridging a critical information gap through the eloquent hands of sign-talker George Drewyer.
 In that way he learned a truth from Sacagawea's brother which, he lamented with rueful understatement, fell far short of his expectation or wishes.
 Surely he must have anticipated that himself two days earlier at the moment he reached the dividing ridge, where he confronted "immence ranges of high mountains still to the West of us with their tops partially covered with snow."
 The truth was, this was not the easy portage to the Pacific Ocean they had expected from the beginning.
 Countless "chains" of mountains still intervened.
-Lewis and Clark, of course, archetypes of the "can-do" soldier, were incredulous, and Clark set out on the 18th to see for himself "if those dificueltes presented themselves in the gloomey picture in which they painted them."
+Lewis and Clark, of course, paragons of the "can-do" soldier, were incredulous, and Clark set out on the 18th to see for himself "if those dificueltes presented themselves in the gloomey picture in which they painted them."
 Their next two weeks were too crammed with work, too wrapped up in diplomatic maneuverings, their minds too preoccupied with sorting out options, and their spirits too darkened by the steadily encroaching end of the summer travel season, for either of the captains to indulge themselves the leisure to render into words any new feelings they might have had about the Rocky Mountains.
 There was much more to be learned about them.